-- Description of monument and accessories set to perpetuate the corner position.
+- Original and/or Description of e found, note discrepancies in the record, state method of shing lost or obliterated - Secription of monument and accessories set to perpetuate the corner position.
 Sketch or corner, show all pertinent data which can best be shown in a sketch example, corner marking, topography ties, position of accessories, etc. Certification must be signed and sealed by Registered Land Surveyor in State of Montana.
 Fill in Cross Index & Section Diagram at bottom of sheet.